toevi/RadioAndroidPro/README.md

 > *The real work happens in the background services: audio engine management, stream recovery, Android Auto integration, Bluetooth session handling, and state synchronization across the app.
 Getting all of this to work reliably in C# and .NET MAUI — a non-native layer on top of Android — was significantly harder than the equivalent in Kotlin, where the platform APIs are first-class citizens.
 MAUI abstracts the platform, which is convenient until you need to go deep into Android internals.
 Then you're fighting the framework as much as the problem.
 The result: a single C# codebase that runs on phones, tablets, Android TV, TV boxes, Android Desktop, Android Auto, Android Automotive OS, Bluetooth devices, and ChromeOS — tested and working on all of them.*

 > *Why C# and .NET MAUI?
-Because MAUI is a cross-platform UI framework — the same codebase can target Android, Windows, and macOS without rewriting the application layer.
-Kotlin and Gradle are Android-only; there is no migration path from there.
-With C# and MAUI, a Windows desktop port is a realistic next step, and a macOS port follows the same logic.
-A Windows version is planned — likely the last milestone before the project is considered feature-complete.*
+One codebase runs natively on phones, tablets, Android Desktop, Android Auto, AAOS, and ChromeOS — without separate layout files or separate modules per form factor.
+Kotlin and Gradle are Android-only; there is no migration path from there to Windows or macOS.
+A Windows desktop port is a planned next step — adding one target to `.csproj` is all it takes.
+See [Why .NET MAUI — Not Kotlin, Not Gradle](#-why-net-maui--not-kotlin-not-gradle) for a full technical comparison.*

 > *This app navigates uncharted waters.
 There are very few examples of .NET MAUI + C# + LibVLC on Android pushed this far — into native audio focus, background services, Android Auto, and deep platform integration.
 Some things did not work on the first attempt, or the second.
 The solutions in this README are the result of that process — not a straight line from idea to working code, but a map drawn while sailing.*